 We have put together a list of some of the things that you might be experiencing, or some of the difficulties that you might be having, and some top tips on how to manage them.

 To make a referral to Hampshire Specialist CAMHS, please download and complete the following referral form.

 Have you have looked at the relevant information and advice?
 Have you tried the self-help options?
 Have you accessed support from the suggested Apps, websites and organisations listed?
 Are you still struggling?
 Have you discussed your concerns with school or college?

-If so then it may be that speaking to a CAMHS clinician might be helpful.
-Please contact our single point of Access (SPA) number on 0300 304 0050.
+If so, it may be that speaking to a CAMHS clinician might be helpful.
+Please contact our Single Point of Access (SPA) number on 0300 304 0050.